Jezzzae/unit-2-project/README.md

 #### User Stories
 ***
-* Book information is predefined for user to access
+* Book information is predefined
-* User should not be allowed to modify any of the database data
+* Will not be allowed to modify any of the database data
-* When user searches for books - The book should display Author, Genre, Publisher, and Title
+* When searching for books - The book should display Author, Genre, Publisher, and Title
-* User should be able to find a book according to Title
+* Will be able to find a book according to Title
-* User should be able to find a book according to Author
+* Will be able to find a book according to Author
-* User should be able to find a book according to Genre
+* Will be able to find a book according to Genre
-* User should be able to find a book according to Publisher
+* Will be able to find a book according to Publisher
-* User can save thier favorite books in a List
+* Ability able to move favorite books into a List
-* User should have the ability to add, view, update and remove books from list
+* Ability to add, view, update and remove books from list
-* When searching for books by the author user should be able to see name of author, author bio, num of books, and series by that author
+* When searching for books by name of author - The author bio, num of books, and series by that author will be displayed.
-* When user searched for books by the Genre they should be able to see the name of genre, and the name of books in that genre
+* When searching for books by the Genre - Should display the name of genre, and the name of books under that genre
-* When user searches for a book under its publisher they will also see the publishers' name, the name of authors under publisher, and any books published by that publisher
+* When searching for a book under publisher- The publishers' name, the name of authors under publisher, and any books published by that publisher will be displayed

 #### Struggles
 * Getting project approved first day